The 3 Biggest Challenges in Retail Lease Administration from Insights 2019

 By creating a system where data was quickly input, tracked, pulled and organized into meaningful insights, Genesco was able to maximize profitability through a more efficient evaluation of potential risks and liabilities.

 The upward trend in consumers moving toward purchasing from online retailers cannot be ignored.
-According to a 2019 poll by Marist College and National Public Radio (NPR), 76% of all US adults are shopping online.1 By 2023, it is estimated that over 300 million US shoppers will be doing their purchasing online, detailed in a Statista report.2
+According to a 2019 poll by Marist College and National Public Radio (NPR), 25 Online Shopping Statistics That You Should Know, 76% of all US adults are shopping online.
+By 2023, it is estimated that over 300 million US shoppers will be doing their purchasing online, detailed in the Statista report "Number of digital buyers in the United States from 2017 to 2023 (in millions)".

 What do these trends mean for brick-and-mortar retailers?